Few particles with an impurity in a one-dimensional harmonic trap: Model

 and

 result in the same energy.
-However, these wavefunctions are not orthogonal, and thus, a linear combination of them can give a better variational solution.
-We have found that the minimum energy is obtained when all the functions have the same weight.
+However, these wavefunctions are not orthogonal; thus, a linear combination of them gives a better variational solution.
+We have found that the minimum energy is obtained when all the functions have the same weight (see \ref{app:analytical} for more details).

 As an example, the ansatz for three particles ($N_b=2$) reads